polarity-dev/polarity-ecs-ebs-plugin/README.md

 NOTE: If you are installing the plugin on the ec2 that hosts the ecs cluster remember to restart the `ecs` service with `systemctl`

 ## Logging
-The plugin logs on docker journalctl
+The plugin logs on docker journalctl, so if you are incurring in some unexpected error during installation make sure to take a look at docker's journalctl
 ```sh
 journalctl -u docker
 ```